NGSchoolEU/website/content/ngschool2020/_index.md

 ## Venue & social activities
 NGSchool2020 will be held on 22 - 31 of July 2020 in Promenada, Białobrzegi near Warsaw, Poland.

+<b>Due to COVID-19 pandemic the dates and venue may be subjected to changes.
+We will inform about them here and in our social media channels as soon as final decisions are made.</b>

 <div class="row" style="margin-top: 5px;">
 <div class="col-md-6">